monolyth-php/disclosure/docs/advanced/sharing.md

             // $this->bar is now a _new_ Bar.
     }

-When call with `true`, all injected instances are new and shiny.
+When called with `true`, all injected instances are new and shiny.
 For classes without a constructor or with a constructor without (required) arguments, a new object is actually instantiated.
 When Disclosure detects it cannot safely instantiate, it uses a `clone` of the existing object instead (which is the next